iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.0/report.md

 > The app is great the alerts go off all the time outside the parligment building Edinburgh so who's not telling they have it<br> :date: __2020-10-19 18:17:39__

 > Having issues with it not doing exposure checks unless I kill and restart the app.
 Apart from that, the app works.<br> :date: __2020-10-18 19:45:35__

-> Beware software updates.
-I have a Samsung phone onto which I downloaded this app.
-2 days ago I received an android/Samsung software update message and installed it.
-This app was shut down in the process which I had not noticed and was therefore not working for the last 2 days.
-I had no warning this would happen and as a result I have either put myself or someone else at risk.
-BEWARE.<br> :date: __2020-10-10 10:00:43__